Greg Dulcich

-Early years
+Early life

 Dulcich was born on March 26, 2000, and grew up in Glendale, California.
 He attended Saint Francis High School in La Cañada Flintridge.
 As a junior, he had 30 receptions for 406 yards and four touchdowns.
 In his senior year, the Golden Knights reached the 2017 CIF Southern Section Division III championship, losing 44–42 to Rancho Verde High School on a last-second field goal.
 During the season, Dulcich caught 50 passes for 1,168 yards and 12 touchdowns, and ran for another three touchdowns.
 He also made 21 tackles on defense.

 Dulcich was ranked as a three-star recruit by ESPN and listed as the No. 78 recruit in California.
 He was initially recruited by Derek Sage, who was the receivers coach for Washington State.
 However, Sage moved to UCLA, as did Dulcich.

 College career

 A walk-on at the University of California, Los Angeles, Dulcich played three games as a freshman.
 He appeared in eleven games in 2019, playing on special teams and as a receiver.
 His first touchdown with the Bruins was against San Diego State on September 7, 2019, when he had three receptions for 37 yards in a home loss at the Rose Bowl, about 3 mi from his high school.

 In 2020, Dulcich was informed by UCLA on his 20th birthday that he was put on scholarship.
 He had a breakout year that season, which was shortened by the COVID-19 pandemic, finishing with 26 receptions for 517 yards and five touchdowns.
 He led the team in both receiving yards and touchdowns, while finishing second in catches to Kyle Philips (38).
 Dulcich's averages of 19.88 yards per catch and 73.9 receiving yards per game both ranked second in the country among tight ends.
 He was targeted 18 times on vertical pass routes, catching nine for 321 yards and four touchdowns.
 Ranked sixth in the Pac-12 in receiving yards per game, he was named second-team All-Pac-12.

 In 2021, Dulcich was named to the preseason watch list for the Mackey Award, awarded to the best tight end in the nation.
 He had three catches for 117 yards, including a 75-yard touchdown, in a win over No. 16 LSU.
 He logged a career-high nine catches for 136 yards in a loss to Arizona State, his third career game with 100 yards or more.
 He earned first-team All-Pac-12 honors and finished fifth in the conference in receiving yards per game with 60.4.
 Dulcich averaged 17.3 yards per catch, which ranked second among tight ends in the nation, and his 725 receiving yards ranked second on the team to Philips (739).
-He declared for the NFL Draft after the season.
+He declared for the NFL draft after the season.